Jemmerl/rekindle-underground/README.txt

 Rekindle Underground is a mod developed by Jemmerl (and with direct and in-direct help from countless others) for use in the modpack of the same name: Rekindle.
+IT IS IN DEVELOPMENT, AND MANY FEATURES ARE INCOMPLETE OR NOT YET IMPLEMENTED!

 RKU was created out of the want for a realistic yet still highly configurable geological generation mod.
 It is currently only intended for use within the Rekindle modpack, but may one day be improved to the point